dwongdev/farmOS/docs/hosting/update.md

     drush updb

-If you are running farmOS in Docker with the standard Docker Compose configuration, you can run this command inside the container with:
+If you are running farmOS in Docker with the recommended [Docker Compose](/hosting/docker/#docker-compose) configuration, you can run this command inside the container with:

     docker compose exec www drush updb